doriantaylor/rb-forget-passwords/README.md

 configuration for Apache 2.4.x or newer.

-First, we need to declare the authenticator (here it can be called anything but we are appropriately calling it `LazyAuth`) and where it
+First, we need to declare the authenticator (here it can be called anything but we are appropriately calling it `LazyAuth`) and where it's listening:
-is:

 ```apache
 AuthnzFcgiDefineProvider authn LazyAuth fcgi://localhost:10101/